v696973/VISIONS/README.md

 # VISIONS
-VISIONS (for VISual-semantIc navigatiOn in raNdom datasetS) is a tool for ranking and visual navigation in random data sets, consisting of images, text data, or their combinations.
+VISIONS (for VIsual-SemantIc navigatiOn in raNdom datasetS) is a tool for ranking and visual navigation in random data sets, consisting of images, text data, or their combinations.

 The project is on it's early stage and is currently under heavy development.